 Dental pathologies can inform on more than subsistence pattern and the framework provided by the DPP provides for the standardised collection of data, increasing the comparability between studies.
 It also provides a solid data set to allow for more sophisticated interpretations within the biocultural framework.
 Many researchers have utilised the DPP in the exploration of changes of dental disease and health within Southeast Asia (Domett, 2001; Domett & Tayles, 2006; Douglas, 2006; Newton, 2014; Newton et al., 2013; Oxenham et al., 2006; Shkrum, 2014).
 The aetiology of pathological conditions of the dentition are interrelated, and as such it is logical and beneficial to examine the relationship and potential influence of each condition on the others.
-For consistency and to allow for the results will not solely be interpreted in regard to simple dietary reconstruction but will also focus on the influence these dental diseases potentially had on the oral health, general health and possible overall wellbeing (see below for further discussion).
+For consistency and to allow for the easier comparison of results, an abbreviated DPP will be utilised in this thesis, however the results will not solely be interpreted in regard to simple dietary reconstruction but will also focus on the influence these dental diseases potentially had on the oral health, general health and possible overall wellbeing (see below for further discussion).